JASA-Authors/LPMEUGS-experiments/README.md

 ### simulation-demo

-This folder contains the six demo codes to run the simulation examples introduced in Section 4 and Appendix B in the paper.
-The demo codes will run every model and setting for one replication (you can also change the replication times by changing the variable ```replication_time```) for illustration purpose.
-The expected running time for each document on a regular desktop PC should be within 5 minutes.
+This folder contains the six demos to run the simulation examples introduced in Section 4 and Appendix B in the paper.
+By default, each demo will run every setting of that model for one replication for illustration purpose.
+The user can change the value of ```replication_time``` to specify the desired number of replications.
+The expected running time for each demo on a regular desktop PC should be within 5 minutes.

 ### simulation-full